Maximize Gains with Density Training Calisthenics

 What is density training calisthenics?

-Density training calisthenics is a form of exercise that focuses on increasing the amount of work done in a specific amount of time.
-It involves performing bodyweight exercises with minimal rest periods, aiming to maximize the volume of work completed within a given timeframe.
+Density training calisthenics is a form of exercise that focuses on increasing the amount of work (such as total repetitions or rounds) performed in a specific amount of time.
+It involves bodyweight movements performed with minimal rest to maximize the efficiency and training effect of each session.

 How does density training calisthenics maximize gains?